alumina-lang/alumina/README.md

 }
 ```

-## Status
+# Status

-Bootstrap Alumina compiler (`alumina-boot`) is written in Rust and is currently actively developed.
+Bootstrap Alumina compiler ([`alumina-boot`](./aluminac)) is written in Rust and is currently actively developed.
 It compiles to ugly C11 code with GCC extensions.
-It is currently at a point where it can be considered a functional compiler, but it is not by any means stable or complete.
+It is currently at a point where it can be considered a functional compiler, but it is not by any means stable, reliable or complete.

 Finished: